 nginx-7fc9f746b6-r4xgx 0/1 ContainerCreating 0 20s 192.168. *.* virtual-node-eci-0 <none> <none>

-- Attach a label to the namespace where the pod is deployed.
+- Add a label to the namespace where the pod is deployed.

-The virtual-node-affinity-admission-controller webhook automatically schedules pods in a namespace with specified labels to a virtual node.
-The following example uses the virtual-node-affinity-injection=enabled label.
-Example:Run the following command:
+The virtual-node-affinity-admission-controller webhook automatically schedules pods that are created in a namespace with specified labels to a virtual node.
+The virtual-node-affinity-injection=enabled label is used in the following example.
+Example:Run the following commands:

 kubectl create ns vk